benjiwolff/cpp-hello-world/README.md

 3. start typing "helloWorld" (no autocomplete happens)
 4. open helloworld.hpp
 5. back to main.cpp
-6. start typeing "helloWorld" and use autocomplete
+6. start typing "helloWorld" and use autocomplete